sloppyjuicy/office-developer-client-docs.fr-FR/docs/access/desktop-database-reference/importexporttext-macro-action.md

 </tr>
 <tr class="even">
 <td><p><strong>Nom de la table HTML</strong></p></td>
 <td><p>The name of the table or list in the HTML file that you want to import or link.
 This argument is ignored unless the <strong>Transfer Type</strong> argument is set to Import HTML or Link HTML.
-If you leave this argument blank, the first table or list in the HTML file is imported or linked. <br/><br/>Le nom de la table ou de la liste dans le fichier HTML est déterminé par le texte spécifié par la balise &lt; &gt; CAPTION, s’il existe une &lt; balise &gt; CAPTION.
+If you leave this argument blank, the first table or list in the HTML file is imported or linked. <br/><br/>Le nom de la table ou de la liste dans le fichier HTML &lt;est déterminé par le texte spécifié par la balise CAPTION&gt; , s’il existe une &lt;balise CAPTION&gt; .
 S’il n’y a aucune balise &lt;CAPTION&gt;, le nom est déterminé selon le texte spécifié par la balise &lt;TITLE&gt;.
 If more than one table or list has the same name, Access distinguishes them by adding a number to the end of each name; for example, Employees1 and Employees2.</p></td>
 </tr>
 <tr class="odd">
 <td><p><strong>Page de codes</strong></p></td>